 It is strongly recommended that students and their families review their vaccinations to insure that they are up-to-date.
 Special attention should be paid to such diseases as diphtheria, measles, mumps, tetanus and polio.
-Currently the college only requires individuals living on campus to provide health records, beginning January 1, 2012, all students under the age of 30 will be required to provide a shot record to document they have received a meningitis vaccination.
+As of January 1, 2012, all students under the age of 30 are required to provide a shot record to document they have received a meningitis vaccination.